JohnMFB/CPE-322/Labs/Lab_3/README.md

 ## Remember to overwrite updated known_hosts folder from active environment to other .ssh folder when cloning new github repos that add known_host fingerprints to avoid errors

+## When copying ssh generated keys to different environment homes, "git config --global --list" will not transfer, remember to

+### git config --global user.name "your username"

+### git config --global user.email "your email"

 # Original Lab Start from 11/1 morning

 ## VSCode Changes